Julien-G-Man/ScholarAid/docs/frontend/README.md

 A configured Axios instance shared by `api.ts` and `authService.ts`.

 - Base URL: `NEXT_PUBLIC_API_URL` environment variable, defaulting to `http://localhost:8000/api/v1`.
-- **Request interceptor**: Attaches the stored `access_token` as a Bearer token on every request.
+- Request interceptor: Attaches the stored `access_token` as a Bearer token on every request.
-- **Response interceptor**: On `401`, silently refreshes the token and retries the original request.
+- Response interceptor: On `401`, silently refreshes the token and retries the original request.
 On refresh failure, clears localStorage and lets the error propagate.

 ### `api.ts` (`services/api.ts`)

-General-purpose client for non-auth endpoints.
-All methods return typed promises.
+General-purpose client for scholarships, AI prep, admin, and messaging endpoints.

 | Method | Endpoint |
 |---|---|